Our Derwent House Decor . . . Who’s who and where to find it

 Telephone: 083 770 1943

-Contact Metamorphosis above for commissions or to order (firstname.lastname@example.org) – Made in SA at the V&A Waterfront also stocks a few pieces.
+Contact Metamorphosis above for commissions or to order (firstname.lastname@example.org) – or check out our Boutique vitrine at reception where we have a small selection of pieces.

 Lumela Afrika (Lumela meaning hello in the Sotho language) is a job creation project focusing on the employment of single mothers but also men from the local townships of Sharpeville, Sebokeng and Orange Farm.
 The Lumela range consists of both functional and decorative items – these are the tin mugs in your room.